River Cruise on the Mekong

 |

-River Cruise on the Mekong: Cambodia and Vietnam in Photos
+River cruise on the Mekong: a Cambodia and Vietnam photo journey

 It’s been a lengthy, sweaty 36 hours since I took a breath of fresh air and yet despite my exhausted state, I already know that the river cruise on the Mekong ahead of me will have been entirely worth the airport gymnastics.